 Servings: 6

-Pork and sauerkraut is a savory, soul-warming dish that’s easy to prepare and perfect for hosting.
+Pork and sauerkraut is a savory, dish that’s easy to prepare and perfect for hosting.
 Made with tender pork roast, fresh sauerkraut, sweet apple, and brown sugar, this one-pot recipe delivers bold flavor and comforting aroma.
 Enjoy it with family or serve to guests for a stress-free, faith-filled meal that creates space for connection and community.

 Note: Be sure to read through the recipe’s post for tips and details about this recipe.